The Unhealthy Effects of Reversing Circadian Rhythm

-I've been a vampire myself for almost two years before turning again into a 'normal person'.
+I've been working on a night shift after graduating and I can say that it is not a fun schedule.
 While others were preparing to have a goodnight's sleep, I am also preparing for a long night’s work.

 I was working in a BPO Industry, popularly known as Call Center as a Customer Service Associate before switching into a back-office account support, in also the same industry.

 Our clients were mostly US-based so we have to follow their time.
 My graveyard shift was 10PM - 7Am everyday with rotating day-offs (depends on schedule), and sometimes I have to work seven days a week every night.

 My first weeks were great; I am thrilled to have this first job after graduation.
 But after some time, I noticed my health was declining, I lose weight and I cannot concentrate.

 Staying up all night and sleeping during the day is just a simple act against what is normal for our body.

 After researching the effects of this work habit I have, I found out that there is a natural cycle in our body, which is sometimes called a "Circadian Rhythm", the internal clock that tells us when we should sleep and when we should wake up.
 I believed that our body is programmed to function at day and rest at night.
 So when we work at a night shift, we are forcing our body to operate counter to its “Circadian Rhythm”.

 Due to this forcing to counter-operate, we developed this sleep disorder characterized by insomnia and excessive sleepiness which can lead to depression, anxiety, increased fatigue, not able to concentrate, mood swings and loss of appetite.